sandhje/spanner/README.md

 pass: root
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note how database got overridden by the value from the more specific
+Note how database got overwritten by the value from the more specific
 configuration in the environment “local”.

-### Layered configuration
+### Layered environment

 One can also setup a “layered” environment, e.g. to include language and locale
 in the environment.
 You can set a layered environment by passing an